 In his team lead roles within DWH, JP continuously demonstrates his ability to balance urgency with seasoned cross-disciplinary judgment to achieve maximum benefit to all stakeholders.
 He has faced challenging business situations where he successfully devised and implemented turnaround and restructuring plans that created value and restored performance within client companies.

-Craig Scott has more than 20 years of experience in diverse working environments with divestitures, post-merger integration, turnarounds, product and process innovation, operations, value engineering, strategic sourcing, project management, and sales.
-Craig earned a B.S. in Manufacturing Engineering from Western Michigan University and has completed his M.B.A. course work from Kennedy Western University.
-Craig assists DWH clients with improving their operating performance through strategic and tactical planning, restructuring, and plan implementation through the employment of leadership development, management tools, and technology.
+Craig Scott has more than 25 years of experience in diverse working environments in leadership and corporate executive rolls.
+He has extensive experience with new business start-ups, divestitures, post-merger integration, turnarounds, receiverships, product and process innovation, operations, value engineering, strategic sourcing, project management, and sales.
+Craig earned a B.S. in Manufacturing Engineering from Western Michigan University and has completed his MBA course work from Kennedy Western University.
+Craig assists DWH clients with improving their operating performance through strategic and tactical planning, restructuring, and plan implementation through the employment of leadership development, lean manufacturing principles, management tools, and technology.

 Craig has substantial hands-on experience in business operations, and is well-versed in financial tools that are foundational for senior management roles, particularly distressed business enterprises or those in transitional growth stages.
-He has served in interim COO roles, including the stabilization of a business and the implementation of a divestiture of two business units to position the organization to execute organic and acquisition growth strategy.
-As a Director of Operations, Craig oversaw multiple cross-functional business areas, including purchasing, IT, HR, engineering, maintenance, scheduling, and all direct labor staff.
+He has served in interim COO roles, including the stabilization of businesses and the implementation of divestitures to position organizations to execute organic and acquisition growth strategies.
+As an executive in leadership rolls, Craig has simultaneously overseen multiple cross-functional business areas, including purchasing, IT, HR, engineering, maintenance, scheduling, and all direct labor staff.

-Craig understands the complexities business owners and managers face day-to-day, allowing him to thrive in dynamic and fluid environments, whether working in a growth or restructuring situation.
+Craig understands the complexities business owners and managers face day-to-day, allowing him to thrive in dynamic and fluid environments, whether working in organizational growth or restructuring situation.